KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This project is still in a very early stage.
 Feedback is very welcome.

-## create_modules_list.js
+## create_module_list.js

-This script parses the list of modules.
-Then it collects information for each module found from the module's `package.json` (if available).
-From the collected information it creates a JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.
+This script parses the list of modules from the wiki and writes it to a json file.

 ## get_modules.py

 This script reads the module list (created by the script before) and clones all modules.

+## expand_module_list_with_repo_data.js

+This script expands the module list with information from the `package.json` files from the modules (if available).

+From the collected information it creates a new JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ## check_modules.py

 This script goes through all cloned modules and performs various checks.
 The result is writen to the [result.md](result.md).
+This script still not extends the modules list.

 ### Checks